F

 An Overview of Cost of Living in South San Francisco, CA

-If you're in pursuit of an economical living environment, South San Francisco may not fit the bill, as it ranks among the most expensive places to reside in the United States.
-Just a minority of regions exhibit a cost of living that is more than 20% higher than the national average, and, unfortunately, South San Francisco falls within this bracket.
+If you value affordability in your search for a new place to live, South San Francisco may not be the most suitable option, as it stands out as one of the priciest areas in the entire United States.
+Only a small fraction of regions have a cost of living that is more than 20% higher than the national average, and regrettably, South San Francisco falls into this category, which may not align with your desire for an affordable place to call home.

 What Do Locals Say About the Cost of Living in South San Francisco?